Enter keywords in the text box field below or select a section of the site to search from the dropdown menu.

 Tuition Support provides servicemembers the opportunity to enroll in courses at accredited colleges, universities, junior colleges and vocational-technical schools.
 Each Service has unique programs that can help with tuition for anything from professional certifications to a graduate degree.
 To qualify, there are usually conditional requirements, such as having a minimum time remaining on your service contract and a cap on credit hours (or dollars) per year.
 Some programs, such as the Coast Guard’s College Student Pre-Commissioning Initiative, also require that you attend a school from a designated list.

-SOC is a great way for servicemembers to gain an education while serving, as it enables military members and their families to get college degrees through an association of accredited colleges, universities and technical institutes.
-SOC member schools acknowledge and transfer credits, making it possible for servicemembers to continue college studies as they move to new duty stations.
-SOC features include the following:
+The SOC Degree Network System (DNS) is a great way for service members to gain an education while serving, as it enables military members and their families to get college degrees through an association of accredited colleges, universities and technical institutes.
+SOC member institutions acknowledge and transfer credits, making it possible for service members to continue college studies no matter where they move during their military careers.
+SOC DNS features include the following:

 The Community College of the Air Force (CCAF) is an accredited two-year college open to enlisted Air Force men and women.
 CCAF offers nearly 70 different associate degree programs in many scientific and technical fields including computer science technology, avionic systems technology, air and space operations technology, allied health sciences, paralegal, information management and more.